How to Make Fried Milk – Spanish Leche Frita Recipe [Video]

 Heat the oil until hot.
 Check if the oil is hot – insert a wooden spoon handle into the oil.
 Oil is hot when the bubbles form at the bottom and up the sides of the wooden handle.

-It’s best to maintain a constant oil temperature for the proper frying of custard cakes.
+It’s best to maintain a constant oil temperature to properly fry custard cakes.

 Carefully pick up a piece of coated custard slice and place it into a hot oil.
 Add more custard cakes, but don’t overcrowd the frying pot.
 I was able to fit three pieces into the pot, and that was an ideal amount.
 Fry the cakes for about 2 minutes on each side, until golden, and then carefully remove them and transfer them to a baking sheet lined with paper towels to absorb excess oil.
 Gently pat down the tops with a paper towel to absorb excess oil.